kencarabello/XRPL_AI_Agent/README.md

 # XRPL AI Agent

-This is a Demo Video the snows an Autonomous XRPL AI Agent make a cross-chain micropayment
+This is a Demo Video the shows an Autonomous XRPL AI Agent make a cross-chain micropayment

-from XRPL $RLUSD to Base $USDC, and then the content behind the x402 paywall is delivered.
+from XRPL $RLUSD to Base $USDC.
+And then the content behind the x402 paywall is delivered.

 &copy; 2026 Ken Carabello / Fintech Wave